kamilazdybal/PCAfold/docs/user/train-test-select.rst

 ^^^^^^^^^^

 Train data is always selected as an equal number of samples from local clusters.
-By default (``bar_50=True``) no more than 50% of the cluster's samples will be selected.
-This is to avoid oversampling small clusters which might in turn result in too little test data.
 The number of samples ``n_of_samples`` that should be taken from each cluster is calculated based on a percentage ``perc`` provided: